 APAD is directed by an international Board of about 15 members, elected for a four-year term during the General Assembly which takes place during the conferences.
 The Board designates an Executive Secretariat among its members, hosted by an academic institution on a rotational basis.
 The Board meets by web conference every two months.

 The Executive Secretariat (President, Vice President, Secretary General, Deputy Secretary General, Treasurer, Deputy Treasurer) ensure the daily management of the association.
 For optimal effectiveness, it includes a core group of people who are closely-located geographically.

+Until 2010, APAD benefited from in-kind support from the institutions hosting its secretariat.
+With the reduction in laboratory resources, this support has disappeared.
 The association thrives essentially due to the voluntary investment of its members.
 Membership fees, and allowances for publication included in conference budgets, allow the association to cover the costs of production and distribution of the Journal.
-Besides funding for conferences, APAD also benefits punctually from support from institutions such as the IRD.
+Conferences have benefited from specific funding.
+For its activities, APAD has received occasional support from institutions such as the IRD.